 To create a smoky eye look, it's best practice to start by blending darker colors on the lid and work your way up with the lighter colors to create a gradient effect.
 Urban Decay's On The Run Eyeshadow Palette in Bailout ($25) gives an array of tones to mimic this dreamy violet eyeshadow look.

-Sparkly violet eyeshadow in the center of the lid with accents of deeper violet blended in the crease compliment each other so well, we can't stop staring.
+Sparkly purple eyeshadow in the center of the lid with accents of deeper violet blended in the crease complement each other so well, we can't stop staring.

 First, apply a sheer violet shadow over the entire eyelids, followed up with blending the deeper violet shadow in the crease with a brush.
 Want to add more sparkle?
 Set the look by applying a shimmering cream shadow like Laura Mercier's Caviar Eye Stick in Orchid ($29) in the center of the eyelid as the final touch.